 - The Legal Services Corporation is a national non-profit established by Congress in 1974 to support legal aid services.
 Its website includes a general look up tool that allows those seeking help to find a local legal aid resource.
-The organization also provides data about pro-bono legal services.
-This report shows that housing was the number 2 issue legal aid attorneys took on in 2016.
+The organization also provides data about pro-bono legal services in their annual report.
 State-specific resources, like this online directory for the State of California, helps those seeking help for housing discrimination find local free support.

 - Details of the federal fair housing complaint process can be found on the HUD website.
 HUD also provides two competitive grant programs supporting fair housing work, the Fair Housing Assistance Program and the Fair Housing Initiatives Program.
 These programs fund fair housing enforcement and activities by local government and non-profit organizations.